MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 The type of pool to allocate.
 This parameter is required and must be one of the following:

 * **NonPagedPool**
-* **PagedPool**

-Must be **NonPagedPool** if *ContextType* is FLT_VOLUME_CONTEXT.
+* **PagedPool** (must be **NonPagedPool** if *ContextType* is FLT_VOLUME_CONTEXT)

 Setting this parameter to an invalid value causes the system to execute an ASSERT on a checked build.

 ### -param ReturnedContext [out]

-A pointer to a caller-allocated variable that receives the address of the newly allocated context.
+Pointer to a caller-allocated variable that receives the address of the newly allocated context.
 The caller is responsible for calling [FltReleaseContext](nf-fltkernel-fltreleasecontext.md) to release this context when it is no longer needed.

 ## -returns